datakind/datakit-smallholder-farmers-fall-2025/Challenge 4_ Crop Questions/Bliu/README.md

 # [Beatrice Liu] - [Challenge 4 - Crop Questions] Analysis -- ** incomplete **

 ## Overview
 Created bi-, tri-, and quad-grams and interactive visualizations for English questions by Kenyan farmers on top 5 topics -  cattle, tomato, maize, chickens, none -  to discern most common questions; these can be used by Producers Direct to create FAQ for smallholder farmers.
-Sadly, I can't figure out how to imbed the interactive graphs here, but they are saved in the network_graphs folder.
+Sadly, I can't figure out how to display the interactive graphs here, but they are saved in the network_graphs folder.

 ## Research Questions
-- Question 1: What are the most common subjects farmers are asking about?
--

-## Methodology
+- What insights can be gleaned from Crop-specific and Crop-Independent Questions?

+## Methodology: detailed explanation in the Jupyter Notebooks

 ### Data Sources
 - Producers Direct Dataset